aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 ## Deleting the AWS CloudFormation stack

 When you no longer need the data service, you may delete the AWS CloudFormation stack from the AWS CloudFormation console.
-Deleting the CloudFormation stack deletes all the resources in the stack (including FSx for Luster and EFS), *except for the Amazon S3 bucket*.
+Deleting the CloudFormation stack deletes all the resources in the stack (including FSx for Lustre and EFS), *except for the Amazon S3 bucket*.

 ## <a name="Reference"></a> Reference